Zeke133/MarantzHiFiToHomekit/README.md

 Second one is +5V activation Power-On relay to supply main amplifier board which could be used via opto-isolator to identify Power-On state.

+For more details on implementation [please follow here](misc/misc.md)

 ## Projects used

 - Arduino with ESP8266 board support